fieldtrip/website/getting_started/besa.md

 ## Reading in data files from BESA

 BESA has its own file formats for storing various aspects of the data.
-Most of the files contain the data in plain ascii format and it is relatively easy to read in their contents into Matlab or any other program.
+Most of the files contain the data in plain ascii format and it is relatively easy to read in their contents into MATLAB or any other program.
 You can use a normal text editing program like Microsoft Wordpad to have a look at the content and format of the files.

 FieldTrip directly supports the following BESA file format